Analysis and Partners and Goals … oh my!

 If you shoot with a partner, you’ll find your average scores start to sneak up, as will your pb’s.
 You’ll lift your game to match your partner since the competitor in you will rise to the challenge of catching a better (for the moment) archer.

 If you are a bit shy or aren’t keen on trading banter, there’s no need even to let the person know you are in pursuit of their scores.
 Just keep note of what they score and practice to beat them.
 It’s all about giving you targets to aim for and drive towards.

 Eventually you might have to trade in your shooting partner for a better one.
 If you do, be kind.
 Remember, they helped you get better than they are.
 Alternatively with a little luck, you may find that both of your pb scores start to leapfrog each other.
 This is the best possible situation as you are now driving each other on.
 A situation that could end with both of you reaching a very high standard indeed.
 GA Case Study: GA had 3 experienced archers whose best indoor scores in 2021/2 were within a 7-point range.
 How motivated to keep or take the top spot do you think they are?
 That’s a situation that could produce 3 pretty good archers, and probably better than they could have done on their own.

-In archery you have one constant opponent and (s)he’s holding your bow … its you!
+In archery you have one constant opponent and (s)he’s holding your bow … it’s you!
 Conversely that same person is always with you as a motivator who can push you on to achieve more than you ever imagined.
 Analysis and Partners and Goals are just devices to generate focus but don’t forget this is all about you and what you desire.
-So get out on the shooting line and Carpe diem! (‘Seize the day’)
+You can go as far as your desire and drive wants so get out on the shooting line and Carpe diem! (‘Seize the day’)